 Signs in Japan That Tell You “You Should Take Off Your Shoes”

-I know that most of you must be really confused about all this shoe thing in Japan, and I must confess that it took me a while to really understand when and how should I take off my shoes in Japan.
-Luckily, there are some signs in Japan that will help understand if you are going to face a shoe problem or not.
+I know that most of you must be confused about all this shoe thing in Japan, and I must confess that it took me a while to understand when and how should I take off my shoes in Japan.
+Luckily, some signs in Japan will help understand if you are going to face a shoe problem or not.

 First, if there’s a genkan then you have to take off your shoes.
 The genkan (玄関) is the Japanese traditional entrance, right after the front door.
 It is a small area, different from the rest of the house, made for taking off your shoes, and it’s considered “outside”.
 After the genkan, there’s a 3-centimeter step up where the “inside” starts.
 The genkan is not only seen in houses but also in traditional restaurants, ryokan, onsen, etc.